tawneeh/LocalBiz.Solution/README.md

 * Update the Server, Port, and User ID as needed.

 Import Database using Entity Framework Core
-* Navigate to LocalBiz.Solution/APILocalBiz and type `dotnet ef database update` into the terminal to create your database tables.
+* Navigate to `LocalBiz.Solution/APILocalBiz` and type `dotnet ef database update` into the terminal to create your database tables.

 Launch this Application
-* Navigate to LocalBiz.Solution/APILocalBiz and type `dotnet restore` into the terminal
+* Navigate to `LocalBiz.Solution/APILocalBiz` and type `dotnet restore` into the terminal
-* Then, in the same API project folder, type `dotnet build` into the terminal followed by `dotnet run`
+* Then, in the same API project directory, type `dotnet build` into the terminal followed by `dotnet run`
 * Peruse full CRUD functionality via Postman or another API Client

 ## 	📝 API Documentation